Luxury Meets Sustainability At Revamped Conrad Maldives Rangali Island

-The grande dame of the Maldives is emerging in this post-lockdown world with enhanced experiences and refreshed interiors dedicated to mindfulness for the environment.
-We visit the new-generation Conrad Maldives Rangali Island.
+The new-generation Conrad Maldives Rangali Island is emerging in this post-lockdown world with enhanced experiences and refreshed interiors dedicated to mindfulness for the environment.
+This is what we discovered in a recent visit to the refurbished resort.

 The silhouette was easy to miss – a giant fish with a broad flat head, two pectoral fins and a crescent-shaped tail gliding beneath, but there was no doubt it was a whale shark.
 We’d been snorkelling around the South Ari Atoll when we were prompted by our guides to duck our heads into the waters to catch the distinctive pattern of white spots and stripes wafting through the ocean from under us.
 In a few minutes, it was gone.